jameslawson/device-driver/README.md

 ### Debugging

-To check if the driver is currently loaded, you can check the `/proc/modules` file
+To check if the driver is currently loaded:
 ```
 cat /proc/modules | grep jjl
 ```